Giants laud Jones, 'an elite quarterback,' after win

 Jones went 5-for-5 passing for 100 yards to go along with two rushes for 22 yards in the first quarter alone, when the Giants scored touchdowns on both their possessions.

 "Amazing," left tackle Andrew Thomas said of his quarterback's play in Minnesota.
 "Made every play we asked him to make.
 Didn't turn over the ball.
 When there was nothing open downfield, he scrambled and made plays.
-He was great for us (Sunday)."
+He was great for us."

 Jones knew just how big this game was for him and his teammates.
 He called Manning late last week for advice on what a playoff game would be like.
 Manning told him the intensity would be raised, but it was incumbent on the Giants' current starting quarterback to keep doing things the same as he had all season.